MosesMunene/MuseStockExchange/README.md

  - GlassFish 4.1 (make sure its 4.1, there is a patch that I did on 4.1 and have not tested with others)

  #Procedure
- Clone this repo on eclipse, install GlassFish 4.1 and everything should run (hopefully.
-Stay tuned for more... if any)
+ - Clone this repo on eclipse,
+ - install GlassFish 4.1
+ - Run muse_stock_exchange_ddl.sql in Mysql

  #Tests
  Coming soon...